GEIGEIGEIST/TOTEM/README.md

 ## BUILD GUIDE

-The build guide for the TOTEM can soon be found [here](/docs/buildguide.md).
+The build guide for the TOTEM can be found [here](/docs/buildguide.md).

 ***